mathieu166/geth-monitor-installer/service/authentication/README.md

 4. Ensure the selected address is your node's public address
 5. Enter 'vitruveo' in the Message field
 6. On the next screen, copy the Signature Hash from the bottom section
-7. Once completed, please notify MatroxDev on Discord, and you'll receive the password to access the dashboard.
+7. Once completed, please notify MatroxDev on Discord, a private thread will be created and you'll receive the password to access the dashboard.